-However, if you look closely, you can find a few native grass species such as Green Needle Grass (Stipa viridula) and Western Wheatgrass (Pascopyrum smithii) still holding their ground.
-Some native flowers that can be found at this location include Black-eved Susan (Rudbeckia hirta) and Coneflower (Ratibia columnifera).
+However, if you look closely, you can find a few native grass species such as Green Needle Grass (Stipa viridula) and Wheatarass (Pascopyrum still holding their ground.
+Some smithii) native flowers that can be found at this include Black-eyed location (Rudbeckia hirta) and Coneflower (Ratibia columnifera).

 Before the arrival of Europeans in North America much of what we now consider farmland was native grasslands.
-The Great Plains stretch from central Saskatchewan south to Texas in what would have been a sea of grass.
-Today much of this habitat has been altered and what remains is greatly fragmented.
-Many of the species that inhabit the grasslands are threatened or endangered, such as the Sprague's Pipit (Anthus spragueii), Bobolink (Dolichonyx oryzivorus), and Chestnutcollared Longspur (Calcarius ornatus).
-These birds were once common around Regina.
+The Plains stretch from central Saskatchewan south to Texas in what would have been a sea of arass.